From the Archbishop

 Born in Youngstown, Ohio in 1956, Archbishop Haverland was educated at Kenyon College (A.B).; Duquesne University (M.A.); and Duke University (Ph.D.), where he wrote his dissertation on the 17th century Anglican theologian, Henry Hammond.
 Ordained deacon in 1981 and priested in 1982, Archbishop Haverland has more than thirty years of experience as a clergyman within the Anglican Catholic Church.

 In 1997 he was elected and consecrated to succeed the late William O. Lewis as Bishop Ordinary of the ACC's Diocese of the South.
 Following the retirement of the Most Reverend John-Charles Vockler in 2005, the then Bishop Haverland was elected and enthroned as Archbishop and Metropolitan at the ACC’s 16th Provincial Synod in Grand Rapids, Michigan.
-He is the fifth ACC bishop to serve as Metropolitan and second to serve as Acting Primate.
+He is the sixth ACC bishop to serve as Metropolitan and second to serve as Acting Primate.

 Archbishop Haverland is author of Anglican Catholic Faith and Practice, an introduction to orthodox Anglican belief, which is available from the Anglican Parishes Association book publisher.
 He has also written articles and reviews for publications such as Touchstone, The New Oxford Review, and The Journal of Religion.